tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

 _sys.server\_file\_audits_

-These views contain details about the server level audits defined on the server, This returns information such as audit names, file names and paths, audit id&#8217;s, statuses, etc.
+These views contain details about the server level audits defined on the server, This returns information such as audit names, file names and paths, audit id's, statuses, etc.

 Specification: